 What Are the Signs and Symptoms of adverse reactions to Ibuprofen and Alcohol?

 They are two similar adverse reactions between Ibuprofen and alcohol.
 One being stomach discomfort.
 Large amounts of alcohol consumed over a long period of time will begin to aggravate the lining of the stomach as the acidic nature of alcohol slowly corrodes the protective factors of the lining.

 Through time Ibuprofen a tablet from a group of tablets known as Non-Steroidal Anti Inflammatory NSAID can also cause inflammation of the stomach lining and in some instances gastrointestinal bleeding.
-This bleeding can also occur with alcohol use, read our article on Hangover or Alcoholic Gastritis.
+This bleeding can also occur with alcohol use.

 The second similar adverse reaction is related to the liver.
 Long term alcohol use can affect the liver.
 When the liver is damaged it heals in healing it leaves a scar this scar tissue mounts up and the liver begins to function under full capacity.